-- The new employee's appointment will automatically load into TRS, using information from the Payroll & Personnel System (PPS) and from the university identity management system.
+- The new employee's appointment will automatically load into TRS, using information from UCPath and from the university identity management system.

 Please be patient with this process.
-It will take approximately 3 business days for the process to complete after the new employee record has been created in PPS.
+It will take approximately 3 business days for the process to complete after the new employee record has been entered in UCPath.

 In order for the new employee to use TRS, the Department Time Administrator (DTA) will first need to assign a Primary and Backup Supervisor to the new employee's record using the Manage Employee tab in TRS.

 - Are email notifications sent from the Time Reporting System?

 - Yes!
 E-mail reminders are sent to employees who have not submitted their timesheets near the submission deadline.
 If an employee has already submitted a timesheet, an e-mail reminder is not sent.